 Thrill seekers can climb tires and fly over the grounds on ziplines.
 Those who want to wreak havoc have an impressive arsenal at their disposal.
 Choose from cannons that shoot squash for a mile, corn cob sling shots or a positively medieval looking pumpkin trebuchet.
 (For a less intense experience, try a pedal cart, train ride or take a horse-drawn hayride.)

 Little ones go for the straw bale maze and digging in the corn pit.
 You’ll also find wagon train rides and pedal car races every day the grounds are open.
 (That’s typically Saturdays and Sundays.)
 Big kids (including the adult kind) will dig the four-acre corn maze and blowing off a little steam working on their corn cannon technique.

 Weekend events vary and have included everything from mini-donuts, face painting and a petting zoo, to a popular Lao food truck, an adult bean bags tournament (I just can’t call it cornhole, sorry) and a beer garden.
 Don’t forget to grab your pumpkin on the way out.

 Emerado: Nelson’s Pumpkin Patch

 The sprawling, 11-acre corn maze (that’s huge!) is the highlight of this rural attraction.
-This year’s theme features an elaborate design that highlights the plight of honeybees.
+The theme and layout is different every year, so people come back again and again.

 Once you find your way out of the maze, grab snacks from the pumpkin shack, take a hayride or shoot the corncob cannon in celebration.
 There are games and a pull behind train ride for the kiddos, while kids at heart can roll themselves through an obstacle course while inside a giant hamster ball.
 (No, I’m not kidding.)